 - Boosts Employee Satisfaction.
 Satisfaction is essential for a productive workplace.
 Employees are satisfied when they’re given the skills and knowledge they need to perform their duties optimally.
 Training is an important step in providing the skills your employees need to perform their best.

-Clearly, productivity is a critical goal in today’s corporations.
-While there are many systems, process, and motivational tactics employers can use to boost productivity, companies should always remember the power of comprehensive, quality training to lay a foundation that supports the highest levels of productivity on a daily basis.
+Clearly, productivity is a vital goal in today’s business world.
+While there are many systems, processes, and motivational tactics employers can use to boost productivity, companies should remember the power of comprehensive, quality training to lay a foundation that supports the highest levels of workforce productivity every days.